tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Answer* (jcanfield3-stat6250): You assign a permanent library using the lib= command.
 - *Question* (akrishnamurthy-stat6250): What is the syntax of VALUE statement while defining multiple labels in PROC FORMAT?
 - Question (lceballos-stat6250): Can the semicolon be placed in a new line after the 3='Blue' to make it more readable?
+- *Question* (kamirneni-stat6250): What is the most important rule when creating a format with VALUE statement?
+- *Answer* (kamirneni-stat6250): It must begin with a $ sign if it is a character variable.